 Bulky Waste clean-up

-It’s nearly that time again when the team at MidCoast Council provides residents with a scrap metal and bulky waste clean up... an opportunity to dispose of those bulky, unwanted items without even leaving home.
+It’s that time again when the team at MidCoast Council provides residents with a scrap metal and bulky waste clean up... an opportunity to dispose of those bulky, unwanted items without even leaving home.

 This service is available to all MidCoast Council residents who currently receive a domestic waste and recycling collection service.